zorn-v/nextcloud-social-login/README.md

 For OAuth you must create app for certain providers.
 Login button appear at login page if app id specified.
 Settings are in "Social login" section of settings page.

+## Installation

+Login to your NextCloud installation as an administrator and under "Apps" click "Download and enable" next to the "Social Login" app.

+See below for setup and configuration instructions.

 ## Custom OAuth2/OIDC groups

 You can use groups from your custom provider.
 For that you should specify "Groups claim" in custom OAuth2/OIDC provider settings.
 That claim should be returned from provider in `id_token` or at user info endpoint.
 Format should be `array` or comma separated string.
 Eg (with claim named `roles`)